-I can't wait to get started with my job, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here:
+I can't wait to get started, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here:

 I know missing art class is a bummer, but if your child IS sick, please don’t send him or her to class, as we have some immunosuppressed people living in my house.

 Feel free to pack a snack and drink for your child.
 Art is hard work, and we'll want to take a short break!